matias-ceau/scripts/docs/scripts/m3u_creator.sh.md

 #### Overview

-The `m3u_creator.sh` script is a simple Bash script that generates an M3U playlist file from all the files present in the current working directory.
-It uses the `ls` command to list files and redirects the output to create an M3U file named after the current directory.
-M3U files are commonly used for playlists in media players.
+This script generates an M3U playlist file from all the files in the current directory.
+It retrieves the name of the directory using `basename "$PWD"` and constructs the M3U file by listing all the files present in that directory.
+The output file will be named after the current directory followed by the `.m3u` extension.

-The script performs the following steps:
-1. It retrieves the name of the current working directory using `basename "$PWD"`.
+- **Directory Determination**: The script uses `basename` to get the name of the current directory (`$PWD`).
-2. It constructs the playlist filename by appending `.m3u` to the directory name.
-3. Finally, it uses the `ls -1` command to list the files in a single column format and creates the playlist.

-This script is particularly useful for quickly generating playlists without manually listing files.
+- **Playlist Creation**: It lists the files in the directory using `ls -1`, which outputs each file on a new line, and redirects the output to a new M3U file.

 ---